KHMuller/khmuller.github.io/index.md

 Used as sandbox to prepare new content which, once finished, will be published in one of my websites listed below.
 Also, testing content maintenance with markdown files and github pages.

 {: .enhanced}
-Excited about extending Muuuh's collections of photos and videos with field sound recordings!
+Excited about extending Muuuh's collections of photos and videos with in field sound recordings!

 ## ChatGPT

 "I apologize for the confusion and any inaccuracies in my previous responses.
 You are correct that Catharus ustulatus is Swainson's Thrush, and that the Hermit Thrush (Catharus guttatus) is also known as the Dwarf Thrush.
-I am a machine learning model and I can make mistakes."

-**Be aware that ChatGPT doesn't get right the facts**!
+I am a machine learning model and I can make mistakes." **Be aware that ChatGPT doesn't get right the facts**!

 ## Websites &amp; YouTube Channels